gmnyaki/laravel-posts-app/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## Concepts
 This a simple project demonstrating use of techniques such as protecting your pages from cross-site scripting attacks.
 See **resources/views/posts**
 Form validation using bootstrap and laravel form requests classes.
 See **app/Http/Requests**
 Application optimization using eager loading to avoid unnecessary queries.
+See **app/http/controllers/Posts/PostController**
-See **app/http/controllers/Posts/PostController** Use of middleware to filter out requests.
-See **app/http/controllers/Posts/PostController** Project structuring .
+Use of middleware to filter out requests.
+See **app/http/controllers/Posts/PostController**
+Project structuring.
 Pagination of the query results.
+See **resources/views/posts**
-See **resources/views/posts** Class demonstrating attributes that should be mass-assignable **'app/Models**
+Class demonstrating attributes that should be mass-assignable and guarded attributes**app/Models**

 ## License